ultralytics/hub-sdk/docs/model.md

 model.create_model(data)  # Creates the model with your specified details
 ```

-## Update an Existing Model's Metadata
+## Update an Existing Model's Metadata or Config

 As projects develop, you might need to update a model's metadata, such as renaming it for clarity.
 The SDK provides a method to refresh these details effortlessly, minimizing manual errors and saving you precious time.